MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/using-the-mfpf-sdk/jsonstore-android/index.md

 To prevent JSONStore from marking the documents as "dirty", pass the option `options.setMarkDirty(false)` to `add`, `replace`, and `remove`.

 #### Push changes
-To push changes to a MobileFirst adapter, call the `findAllDirtyDocuments` to get a list of documents with modifications and then use `WLClient.invokeProcedure`.
+To push changes to a MobileFirst adapter, call the `findAllDirtyDocuments` to get a list of documents with modifications and then use `WLResourceRequest`.
 After the data is sent and a successful response is received make sure you call `markDocumentsClean`.

 ```java
 WLResponseListener responseListener = new WLResponseListener() {